 Community Infrastructure Levy

 The Community Infrastructure Levy (CIL) is a levy charged on new development in the Vale.
-The money raised will be used to fund infrastructure to support growth in the district, in accordance with our
+The money raised will be used to fund infrastructure to support growth in the district.

 CIL Charging Schedule

 The CIL Charging Schedule was implemented in the Vale of White Horse 1 November 2017 and the key documents are listed below:

 The CIL Charging Schedule should be read alongside our Developer Contributions SPD, which provides guidance on how CIL will work alongside S106/S278 agreements.

 UPDATE (September 2019): The 2019 amendments to the CIL regulations removed the requirement for authorities to publish a CIL Regulation 123 List.
 By 31 December 2020 this list will be replaced with an Infrastructure Funding Statement.
 However, in the meantime the list remains a useful indication of infrastructure that may be CIL funded and what is likely to be required as part of Section 106 agreements, to be negotiated on a site-specific basis.

 For details of our Spending Strategy and for year by year Financial Reports please visit the CIL Spending page.